thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         for the quality of vessels and service that we provide.

         Our rates vary seasonally and will change depending on your selected vessel and charter duration.
-Please [click here](https://sailinginparadise.com.au/booking-enquiry) to request a birthday party info pack including rate card via email (hyperlink to enquiry form)
+Please [click here](https://sailinginparadise.com.au/booking-enquiry) to request a birthday party info pack including rate card via email.
     - title: Catering Options
       dropdownContent: Whilst BYO is most welcome, many of our guests opt to have professional catering delivered to the boat for a stress-free option.